gorhack/gorhack.github.io/_posts/2025-02-05-Military-credit-cards.md

 2) [Chase Sapphire Reserve](https://creditcards.chase.com/rewards-credit-cards/sapphire/reserve): 5x points on airline
-   purchases through Chase Travel portal, 50% point bonus (for all Chase cards) when redeemed for travel in the Chase Travel portal, Priority Pass, Chase Sapphire Reserve lounge access (note: if you have multiple credit cards with a Global Entry credit, you can use the additional credits on other people)
+   purchases through Chase Travel portal, 50% point bonus (for all Chase cards) when redeemed for travel in the Chase Travel portal, Priority Pass, Chase Sapphire Reserve lounge access (note: if you have multiple credit cards with a Global Entry credit, you can use the additional credits on other people).

+3) [Citi Strata Elite](https://www.citi.com/credit-cards/citi-strata-elite-credit-card): 12x points on hotels and car rentals, 6x points on air travel purchased direclty with cititravel.com.

-3) Airline Specific (lounge access):
+4) Airline Specific (lounge access):

    - Delta:
    [Amex Delta SkyMiles Reserve](https://www.americanexpress.com/us/credit-cards/card/delta-skymiles-reserve-american-express-card/)